 Address technical SEO issues too.
 “Technical SEO problems are also generally, but not always, site-wide problems rather than specific page issues.
 Their fixes can help improve your site as a whole, rather than just isolated pages.”
 Fixing problems with your indexation, NOINDEX, robots.txt configuration, and url canonicalization can go a long way to boosting your site in search. – How to Find and Fix 14 Technical SEO Problems That Can Be Damaging Your Site Now, Moz

 Although SEO often seems like a moving target, if you focus on creating great content and excellent user experiences, you will be optimizing for search automatically.

 Invest in site speed.
 “When it comes to SEO, speed matters.
-The latest SEO data compiled in 2021 reveals that mobile sites that take more than 5-seconds to load have a 70% lower mobile session rate than those that load in under five seconds.
+Mobile sites that take more than 5-seconds to load have a 70% lower mobile session rate than those that load in under five seconds.
 According to Google, for every second that a mobile page load is delayed, conversions can fall by up to 20%.” – safari digital

 Maximize owned media.
 “Companies often overlook the significant value that can be captured by maximizing the value from owned media (such as a company website) and earned media (such as a blogger writing about your product).
 When managed properly, this category can help reduce the need for paid media, driving higher ROI in the process.” – McKinsey